ahurlbatt/homeserver/README.md

 ## TO DO

+1. Send-Only email MTA (postfix)
+2. Check all settings and advice from Nextcloud Admin Dashboard
+3. Bump all versions
-1. Nextcloud Apps
+4. Nextcloud Apps
     1. Memories
     2. ???
-2. Write runbook for full restore from backup
+5. Write runbook for full restore from backup